bilek993/CLUSEK/README.md

 ## Coding standards
-This project is using [ISO C++ 17 Standard](https://en.wikipedia.org/wiki/C%2B%2B17), so the code should uses latest features designed for this standard.
-Also it is highly recomended to install and configure [ReSharper C++](https://www.jetbrains.com/resharper-cpp/) for overall better code quality.
+This project is using [ISO C++ 17 Standard](https://en.wikipedia.org/wiki/C%2B%2B17), so the code should use latest features designed for this standard.
+Also it is highly recommended to install and configure [ReSharper C++](https://www.jetbrains.com/resharper-cpp/) for overall better code quality.
 For consistent code it is required to use Microsoft naming conventions.
 This naming standard can be set from Resharper tool, but can be also followed manually.
 This naming standard requires to:

 |   Entity kinds   |     Example    |
 |:----------------:|:--------------:|